Disclaimer: Recycling may vary throughout the country. What I write about comes exclusively by my personal experience.

 We can then say that we recycle pretty much everything!

-(For those of you asking what do we do with wet waste, the answer is compost or humus)
+(For those of you asking what is done with wet waste, the answer is that it gets recycled as compost or humus)

 I think it is more or less the same in most Central European countries.
 In Germany they even sort glass by its color – blue, green and brown!